GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 By default, the user is allowed 10 attempts.
 If they are locked out, they must wait 10 minutes before we allow them to log back in.

-(n.b. - This code is _also_ used for rate-limiting OTP entry during login.)
 ### Settings
 `:login_otp_confirmation_max_attempts` - The maximum number of OTP entry attempts that the user is allowed before their account is locked.